 I am a graduate student at the University of California Santa Cruz in the Laboratory for Adapative Optics.
-I focus on instrumentation for adaptive optics and high contrast imaging -- developing and testing the technology that will allow us to directly image faint planets near bright host stars with ground-based telescopes.
+I focus on extreme adaptive optics and high contrast imaging -- developing and testing the technology that will allow us to directly image faint planets near bright host stars with ground-based telescopes.
 The focuses of my PhD are predictive wavefront control, visible light adaptive optics, and polarimetric imaging of substellar companions.
+You can hear more about my real work on the Exocast podcast: Episode-73b.
+You can read more about my fake work on the impact of the Starship Voyager on planetary evolution or how to turn yourself into a sub-optimal modal control basis in my various April Fool's Day papers.

 In my past lives I have been a software engineer in the Russell B Makidon Optics Laboratory, a member of the Wide Field Camera 3 HST Instrument Team, worked on transit spectroscopy, and developed exoplanet observation planning tools for the James Webb Space Telescope.
 A fascination with tools (both software and hardware) will always be a core part of my science.